FCE Reading and Use of English Practice Test 1

 Part 7

 Flexible (adj) — easily changed or adjusted for current needs.
-Flexible timetable is what every school should consider.
+Introducing a flexible timetable is what every school should consider.

 Get on (phr. v) — if you get on with someone, you get along well, you are friendly to each other.
 I’m sorry that you didn’t get on with Susan.